The Meaning of Spiritual Entrepreneurship

 But the niche isn't the marker.
 The orientation is.

-They make decisions through strategy and inner knowing at the same time.
-They care about ethics, resonance, and the long effect of what they put out.
-They want to do well, but not by betraying themselves to get there.
 They keep asking questions standard business advice doesn't quite answer.
 Does this offer feel true?
 Is this relationship actually reciprocal, or is this path quietly draining me?

 Worth saying plainly, though.
 Spiritual entrepreneurship gets murky when everything collapses into feelings.
 Intuition counts.
 So do data, clarity, and skill.
 If an offer isn't selling, the cause might be energetic.
 It might also be your messaging, your price, your positioning, or plain demand.
 Most of the time it's a mix.